 - Facilitating and promoting the exchange of ideas and freedom of expression among students that fosters the development of peer relationships and builds team capacity.

 Individual Student Learning Outcomes:

-- Use appropriate verbal/non-verbal communication strategies.
+- Use appropriate verbal/non-communication strategies

-- Use appropriate technology in client care.
+- Use appropriate informatics and technology in client care

 Professional Roles and Behaviors: